wesleycamargo/azure-docs.pt-br/articles/marketplace-publishing/marketplace-publishing-data-service-creation-prerequisites.md

 <properties
-   pageTitle="Pré-requisitos técnicos para criar um Serviço de Dados para o Marketplace | Microsoft Azure" description="Entender os requisitos para criar um Serviço de Dados para implantar e vender no Azure Marketplace" services="marketplace-publishing" documentationCenter="" authors="HannibalSII" manager="" editor=""/>
+   pageTitle="Technical Pre-requisites for creating a Data Service for the Marketplace | Microsoft Azure" description="Understand the requirements for creating a Data Service to deploy and sell on the Azure Marketplace" services="marketplace-publishing" documentationCenter="" authors="HannibalSII" manager="hascipio" editor=""/>

 <tags